Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

   The class *MultiLine* allows defining a given number of multi-point constraints in order to build the multi-line, multiple lines passing through ordered multiple point constraints.

-  @figure{/user_guides/modeling_data/images/modeling_data_image004.png, "Definition of a MultiLine using Multiple Point Constraints"}
+  @figure{/user_guides/modeling_data/images/modeling_data_image004.png,"Definition of a MultiLine using Multiple Point Constraints",240}

   In this image:
   * *Pi*, *Qi*, *Ri* ... *Si* can be 2D or 3D points.